 The student's Major Professor and Supervisory Committee should play an integral role in guiding him/her through their graduate education.
 The major professor should be chosen based upon mutual research interests.
 It is to the student's advantage to choose an advisor as early as possible.
-However, no later than the third semester, the student should choose a major professor, i.e., an advisor.
+However, no later than the second semester in the program, the student should choose a major professor, i.e., an advisor.
 The major professor must have doctoral directive status and have competency in the area of the student's research for the dissertation.

-Upon request of the major professor, a Supervisory Committee will be established which will oversee the student's Program of Study, monitor adherence to graduate policies, evaluate progress towards the degree, and assess whether the student's research constitutes a significant contribution to the area of computational science; this committee should be established as soon as possible and prior to the Prospectus.
-The Supervisory Committee must consist of a minimum of five members of the graduate faculty including the major professor; the Committee must consist of a member of the DSC faculty and have
+Upon request of the major professor, a Supervisory Committee will be established which will oversee the student's Program of Study, monitor adherence to graduate policies, evaluate progress towards the degree through written annual evaluations,5 and assess whether the student's research constitutes a significant contribution to the area of computational science; this committee should be established as soon as possible and prior to the Prospectus.

-Doctoral Directive Status; in the case where there are co-advisors, at least one of the two major advisors must be a member of the DSC faculty.
+The Supervisory Committee must consist of a minimum of five members of the graduate faculty including the major professor; the Committee must consist of a majority of tenured/tenure-track DSC faculty.
+The major professor must be a member of the DSC faculty and have Doctoral Directive Status; in the case where there are co-advisors, at least one of the two major advisors must be a member of the DSC faculty.
 If a co-advisor is not an DSC faculty member, then he/she must hold an appointment to Courtesy faculty rank in Computational Science with doctoral co-directive status.
 One faculty member (University Representative) must be drawn from outside of DSC; if a student is following a track leading to a specialization in a particular area, then the faculty member outside of DSC must be drawn from that area.
 The University Representative cannot be a co-advisor.
 The composition of the Supervisory Committee must be established via the appropriate form; this form must be on file at the time the prospectus defense is scheduled.